ultraviolet-1986/patina/EXCEPTIONS.md

 - **PE0010 `Patina cannot access a required variable.`**
   - This error should be raised when Patina cannot access a required variable.

+- **PE0011 `Patina cannot overwrite a pre-existing file.`**
+  - This error should be raised when Patina attempts to overwrite a file which already exists.

+- **PE0012 `Patina cannot overwrite a pre-existing directory.`**
+  - This error should be raised when Patina attempts to overwrite a directory which already exists.

 ## Utilising Exceptions

 When writing scripts or components to use with Patina, a user can look up a